sarahaguasvivas/sarahaguasvivas.github.io/README.md

 ### Things I believe will exist in 30 years
 - Organic computers, that is, logic gates made from organic matter
-- VR-enabled fully immersive language learning experiences
+- VR-enabled fully-immersive language learning experiences